How to Choose a Bedroom Rug

-Stick with hand-knotted Oriental rugs to complement a traditional room with cherry furniture, high bedposts, or in your bedroom.
-Given that overriding advice, here are some specific guidelines: to match your bed covers and curtains to the rug than it is to find the perfect rug to go with your other décor.
-However, remember that your taste should trump any convention, especially in your bedroom.
+It’s always easier to match your bedcovers and curtains to the rug than it is to find the perfect rug to go with your other décor.
+But remember that your taste should trump any convention, especially in your bedroom.
 Given that overriding advice, here are some specific guidelines:

 - Stick with hand-knotted Oriental rugs to complement a traditional room with cherry furniture, high bedposts, or antiques.

-- If you have more of a minimalist style, use the floor to splash color in the room or continue with the overall style and use a rug with muted tones that match your color scheme.
+- If you’ve got a more minimalist style, use the floor to splash color in the room or continue with the overall style and use a rug with muted tones that match your color scheme.